Anxiety Relief, Types, Symptoms, and Prevention: A Comprehensive Guide

 • Adequate Sleep: Prioritize getting 7-9 hours of quality sleep each night.
 Establish a consistent sleep schedule and create a relaxing bedtime routine.

-Also Read Comprehensive Guide to Depression Treatment: Understanding, Options, and Hope
+Also Read Nourishing Bodies, Securing Futures: A Comprehensive Guide to Wellness and Coverage

 2. Practice Stress Management Techniques